Best GCSE revision tips

 It might work for you to look at a couple of subjects during a revision session and dedicate an hour to each rather than just look at one.
 You will soon find what works best for you.

 Factor in free time and fun into your revision timetable.
+This is obe of the Best GCSE Revision Tips – v certainly the most enjoyable.
 Go for a swim or to the cinema with your mates or head out on a bike ride or watch your favourite TV show.
 Whatever you do keep it away from your study, time-bound so it doesn’t last all day! and guaranteed fun.
-Your brain and you need some light relief.
+Your brain and you need some light relief. being around positive people is important. if that is hard to do then have a read of how to staop absorbing other peoples emotions to keep you strong

 Tempting as it might be burning the midnight oil, getting no fresh air, giving up all your exercise and just drinking fizzy pop and eating chocolate will just not help at all.
 Eating well, getting fresh air good sleep and regular exercise will boost your brain power and help you feel emotionally and physically alert and strong.
 These are simple but highly effective things you can make sure you do to make sure you are absolutely at your best.